Westerns Current and In Production (2014-2020)

 Z (production to begin in fall 2016 at Pinewood Dominican Republic Studios).
 Director-writer Jonas Cuaron heads this remake of the Zorro story set in the near future, to star Gael Garcia Bernal.

 The Legend of Ben Hall (2016).
 Australian bushrangers, fighting the authorities and betrayal from within.

 Wind River (August 2017).
 A modern western set in western Wyoming’s mountainous Shoshone-Arapaho reservation.
 A young Arapaho woman is found murdered, and a tracker-hunter (Jeremy Renner) who has also lost a daughter is drawn into the investigation with an inexperienced female FBI agent (Elizabeth Olson).
-It has a good feel for western wilderness and the interfaces of white-Indian cultures, along with some excellent performances by Indian actors, including Graham Greene.
+It has a good feel for western wilderness and the interfaces of white-Indian cultures, along with some excellent performances by Indian actors, including Graham Greene and Gil Birmingham.